Last Updated on May 8, 2022

-Roborock S6 MaxV and Roomba i7 use a HEPA filter.
+Roborock S6 MaxV and Roomba i7 use a HEPA.
 HEPA stands for high-efficiency particulate air.
-A HEPA filter is a type of mechanical air filter that works by forcing air through a fine mesh that traps harmful particles such as pet dander, dust mites and tobacco smoke.
+A HEPA filter is a type of mechanical air filter that works by forcing air through a fine mesh that traps harmful particles such as pet dander, dust mites, and tobacco smoke.

 That said, cleaning your house with Roborock S6 MaxV can remove particles hidden in your rugs, bedding, and furniture.

 Both Roborock S6 MaxV and Roomba i7 are built using advanced technologies for optimal functionalities.
-For example, both robot vacuums use voice control, Android app, iphone app and progress mapping.
+For example, both robot vacuums use voice control, an Android app, an iPhone app, and progress mapping.
 They are Alexa and Google Assistant compatible.
-Additionally, they both real time location and programming,
+Additionally, they both real-time location and programming,

 Warranty and Certifications

-Roborock and iRobot offer their customers fairly reasonable warranty.
-For example, the two companies offer a 12 month battery warranty.
+Roborock and iRobot offer their customers a fairly reasonable warranty.
+For example, the two companies offer a 12-month battery warranty.